Taj Mahal – Love Story of Shah Jahan & Mumtaz

 Taj Mahal Timings & Closing day

 The complex is open on full moon night also and two days before and after.
-The monument is close on Fridays and in the month of Ramadan.
+The monument is closed on Fridays and in the month of Ramadan.

 This magnificent monument now is among the “New Seven Wonders of the World”; which even today mesmerizing all the tourists with its bewitching beauty and narrates the eternal undying beauty.